 - feeling healthy and mostly relaxed.

 Once you have the data, you can start getting a clearer idea about where your time goes.
 Categorize your activities and calculate how much time you spent doing them.
-You can use my printable for this step too.
+You can use my time audit printable for this step too.
 You could use categories like: